 - If you have collected money for your work with A Drop in the Ocean that does not get used, we would prefer if you could transfer the remaining amount to our account after you have travelled.

-- Yes, as long as we are informed and have approved it beforehand.
+- Yes, as long as we are informed and have approved it in advance.

 I HAVE A FOOD ALLERGY, CAN I STILL DO FIELD WORK?